 Þórunn Guðmundsdóttir (she/they) is an Icelandic performing artist, currently based in Copenhagen.
-She graduated with a Bachelor in Dance from the Royal Conservatoire of Antwerp in June 2024. Þórunn works in the interplay of dance and choreography and is at present entering the freelance field across the Nordic and European performing arts scenes.
+She graduated with a Bachelor in Dance from the Royal Conservatoire of Antwerp and The Danish National School of Performing Arts in June 2024. Þórunn works in the interplay of dance and choreography across the Nordic and European performing arts scenes.

 ARTISTIC INTERESTS